If you cannot find an outcome to use in your course, you can create a new outcome.

 Enter a percentage between 1% and 99% for the most recent item weight.
 The remaining amount is used to weigh prior scores.
 The percentage split is set to 65/35 by default.
 The average is rounded to the next two decimals.
 If there is only one result, the single score will be displayed.

-Most Recent Score: Select this option to always select the score for the most recent assessment item.
+Most Recent Score: Select this option to always selects the most recent score for all assessment items.

 Highest Score: Select this option to always select the highest score for all assessment items.